Pensions & Retirement

 Additional Pension Contributions

 You can buy back lost pension through Additional Pension Contributions (APCs) if you have had a period of authorised unpaid leave.
-Click on the link below for the online form.
+Click on the links below for more information.

-For the employer's contribution, you must submit the form within 30 days of your return to work (this does not apply for absence related to strike action).
+To benefit from the employer's contribution, you must submit the form within 30 days of your return to work (this does not apply for absence related to strike action, please see the next section for more information on this).

 Information about strike action